 In English Peixaria Moderna means "modern fish market", and this is exactly what this stylish eatery functions as.
-The selection of seasonal fresh fish and seafood is outstanding, and rather than hidden away in the kitchen the "catch" is displayed across a balcony on the restaurant floor.
-The idea is that customers choose their meal as if shopping at a market, with a member of the waiting staff on hand to help with making the decision.
-And it can be a tough call.
+The selection of seasonal fresh fish and seafood is outstanding and rather than hidden away in the kitchen, the "catch" is displayed across a balcony on the restaurant floor.
+The idea is that customers select their meal as if shopping at a market, with a member of the waiting staff on hand to help with making the selection And it can be a tough call.
 The choice is bewildering, with dozens of different fish and shellfish caught in various grounds along the Portuguese coast providing a tempting ocean harvest.
-Sea Me is also a sushi bar so if you prefer, you can turn to Japan for tempura, sashimi and other delights from the land of the rising sun.
+Sea Me is also a sushi bar so if you prefer you can turn to Japan for tempura, sashimi and other delights from the land of the rising sun.

-Recommended for Best Value because: Good seafood eaten in a fine restaurant is never a money saver, but when it's plated to this standard it's worth splashing out for.
+Recommended for Best Value because: Good seafood eaten in a fine restaurant can be pricy.
+But when plated to this high standard, it's worth splashing out for.